-Together with our partners Nokia and UNESCO, the Pearson Foundation is proud to support the Education for All Crowdsourcing Challenge.
-This eight-month initiative aims to collect and reward the best solutions to providing quality basic education for all children, youth and adults through the use of mobile technology.
-The Pearson Foundation invites you to accept the challenge and submit your best ideas for achieving Education for All.
+Together with our partners Nokia and UNESCO, the Pearson Foundation was proud to support the Education for All Crowdsourcing Challenge.
+The eight-month initiative aimed to collect and reward the best solutions to providing quality basic education for all children, youth and adults through the use of mobile technology.
+The Pearson Foundation invited you to accept the challenge and submit your best ideas for achieving Education for All.

-The Education for All Crowdsourcing Challenge is designed to enable people with similar interests to connect and collaborate on ideas to achieve the six Education for All goals.
+The Education for All Crowdsourcing Challenge was designed to enable people with similar interests to connect and collaborate on ideas to achieve the six Education for All goals.
 Crowdsourcing refers to an open call to solve complex problems by contributing relevant and fresh ideas through group collaboration.
-For this challenge, participants post and vote for ideas, as well as contribute feedback and solutions via the Ideas Project online community, powered by Nokia.
+For this challenge, participants posted and voted for ideas, as well as contributed feedback and solutions via the Ideas Project online community, powered by Nokia.

-Each month will feature a challenge focused on one EFA Goal:
+Each month featured a challenge focused on one EFA Goal:

-One Nokia smartphone prize will be awarded each month to the best ideas recognized by the panel of judges.
-The best ideas will also be promoted on UNESCO’s website to encourage the development of the ideas into concrete projects.
-In addition, the Pearson Foundation will donate US$ 3,000 to each sub-challenge (EFA goal) winner and a library of children’s books worth US$ 3,000 to a non-profit organization in the country of each sub-challenge winner.
+One Nokia smartphone prize was awarded each month to the best ideas recognized by the panel of judges.
+The best ideas was also promoted on UNESCO’s website to encourage the development of the ideas into concrete projects.
+In addition, the Pearson Foundation donate US$ 3,000 to each sub-challenge (EFA goal) winner and a library of children’s books worth US$ 3,000 to a non-profit organization in the country of each sub-challenge winner.